-- 1. This is an action for declaratory judgment and breach of contract arising out of the refusal of Defendant, a multi-billion dollar business, to live up to its promise to its policyholder, Plaintiff.
-Defendant promised to pay for, in exchange for premiums paid, physical loss of or damage to and related business interruption losses and expenses under an "All Risk" insurance policy. - Plaintiff owns and operates a resort hotel in Hamburg, New Jersey, where scores of guests come to stay overnight and to attend events.
-Annually, Plaintiff's hotel accommodates thousands of guests. - This all changed in 2020 with the COVID-19 pandemic.
-The pandemic had an unprecedented and catastrophic effect on Plaintiff's property and business operations, causing tremendous financial losses. - 4.
-The havor wrought by the pandemic is well-documented.
+1. This is an action for declaratory judgment and breach of contract arising out of the refusal of Defendant, a multi-billion dollar business, to live up to its promise to its policyholder, Plaintiff.
+Defendant promised to pay for, in exchange for premiums paid, physical loss of or damage to and related business interruption losses and expenses under an "all risk" insurance policy.

+2. Plaintiff owns and operates M. Weiser & Associates, P.C., a law firm in New York City, in the state of New York.
+Plaintiff's law practice focuses upon personal injury and medical malpractice claims and this type of law practice requires regular meetings with clients, witnesses, and experts, in addition to attending court hearings, depositions and trials.

+3. This all changed in 2020 with the COVID-19 pandemic.
+The pandemic had an unprecedented and catastrophic effect on Plaintiff's property and business operations, causing tremendous financial losses.

+4. The havoc wrought by the pandemic is well-documented.
 According to the Centers for Disease Control ("CDC"), to date, COVID-19 has infected more than thirty-three million people and killed nearly 600,000 in the United States.
-The state where Plaintiff's business operations are located have not been spared from this tragedy.
+New York City, where Plaintiff's business operation is located, has not been spared from this tragedy.